proshoumma/Mister-Poster/README.md

 Now, you have your own copy of this application!

-##License
+## License
 [MIT License](https://github.com/shoumma/Mister-Poster/blob/master/LICENSE).
-Do whatever you want to do.
+Anything you would like to do! 😀

 ## Credits